NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bewitching Bloom (Purple Iris).md

 * * *

 **Effect** Choose a willing ally you can see within 30 feet.
 Your ally takes on a regal bearing, exuding the presence of confident royalty.
-The bloom casts a 5th-rank [[Spells/Command|Command]] spell (DC 28) selecting targets within range of the ally.
+The bloom casts a 5th-rank [[Command|Command]] spell (DC 28) selecting targets within range of the ally.
 Each target that fails the save must fall [[Conditions/Prone|Prone]] and pays homage to your ally.

 *Source: Pathfinder Treasure Vault*
 *OGL*